"The people of Tripura are said to belong to the

 are found to live scatteredly in small groups in other places also.
 The Deshi

-Old Tripuris and the Noatia community are not accounted here as they have
+Tripur clans and the Tripura clan community are not accounted here as they have

 separate identity.
-The common surname of the Puratan Tripura, Old Tripuris or
+The common surname of the Puratan Tripura, Tripur clans or

 Tipperah is Deb Barman or Deb Barma.
 The 'Thakur' and Karta sub-group are within